 Yes, some advertisements can be annoying.
 Read this whole section if you're getting those ads that pop up and take over your screen.

 I don't pick the ads; I simply don't have the time to try to micromanage the ads we're served.
 Note that in return for the occasional annoyance of this or that advertisement you are indirectly at least generating a little money for charity.
-If you absolutely can't stand the ads, we do provide Premium service which does nothing except give you an entirely ad-free site.

 If you're getting those "take over" ads, those are delivered using something called Flash.
 What I suggest is configuring a browser without Flash and using that for this site.
 So for instance, I do most of my browsing with Internet Explorer with Adobe Flash not installed, but when I want to watch a video on youtube or Facebook I launch Mozilla Firefox which has Flash enabled.
 With the non-Flash browser most of the annoying ads will magically go away.
 Here's how to disable Flash.